CONTROLLINO-PLC/CONTROLLINO_Library/README.md

 Question: Is it possible to burn bootloader in Controllino?
 I want to add possibility for OTA updates by Ethernet.

 *Answer: Yes, it is possible.
 We are fully compatible with Arduino!
 All ICSP signals are available at the X1 pinheader connector of your CONTROLLINO.
 See https://controllino.biz/downloads/ for more details.
 You just need ICSP programmer and six wires to handle that.*

+**6. Unable to locate (obsolete) hardware description files on GitHub**

+Question: My Arduino IDE gives me following error message: "Error downloading ....githubusercontent.com/Controllino/ControllinoHardware/master/package_ControllinoHardware_index.json".
+Is it unable to locate hardware description files?

+*Answer: Our GitHub repository has been moved to a new location, therefore this path is no longer valid.
+Please, follow our new [Installation guide](#installation-guide).*